roman-milk/roman-milk.github.io/the-last-boy-scout.md

  "Everyone faces bullies," Lisa said.
 "Doesn't seem like much of a good deed."

  Shannon had a quick answer.
 "They weren't bullying him.
 They were bullying older kids.
 Girls.
 Made one of them cry in front of him.
 That was their mistake.
 Once the waterworks start, his common sense goes out the window."
-Report_Story #4